Guidebooks

 Then, read Kristen Green's terrific article, The write time, which focuses specifically on issues facing women working toward their doctorates who want to have children, too:

-And of course, for more stories about how women in academia are figuring out how to make it all work, check out Mama, PhD.Terra Barnes is a 29-year-old neuroscientist working toward her doctorate at the Graybiel Laboratory at MIT, one of the most prestigious in the country.
+And of course, for more stories about how women in academia are figuring out how to make it all work, check out .Terra Barnes is a 29-year-old neuroscientist working toward her doctorate at the Graybiel Laboratory at MIT, one of the most prestigious in the country.
 She's also a smitten mother of 9-month-old Brayden.

 Changing diapers and performing brain surgeries don't exactly go together, but Barnes felt she didn't have a choice.
 She wanted to have a baby, and she needed to finish her dissertation.